Lexiyx/Kaspersky-Trial-Reset/README.md

 Kaspersky Trial Reset Method.
-(Antivirus)
-Thanks to this method, you will be able to use Kaspersky without limits.
+(Antivirus) you will be able to use Kaspersky without limits.
 You will only have to download the program again.

 1: Uninstall Kaspersky.